Chittagong: History

 Stone Age fossils and tools unearthed in the region indicate that Chittagong has been inhabited since Neolithic times.
 It is an ancient port city, with a recorded history dating back to the 4th century BC.
 Its harbour was mentioned in Ptolemy's world map in the 2nd century as one of the most impressive ports in the East.
 The region was part of the ancient Bengali Samatata and Harikela kingdoms.
 The Chandra dynasty once dominated the area and was followed by the Varman dynasty and Deva dynasty.

 Chinese traveller Xuanzang described the area as "a sleeping beauty rising from mist and water" in the 7th century.

 Many Sufi missionaries settled in Chittagong and played an instrumental role in the spread of Islam.

 Sultan Fakhruddin Mubarak Shah of Sonargaon conquered Chittagong in 1340, making it a part of Sultanate of Bengal.
 It was the principal maritime gateway to the kingdom, which was reputed as one of the wealthiest states in the Indian subcontinent.
 Medieval Chittagong was a hub for maritime trade with China, Sumatra, the Maldives, Sri Lanka, the Middle East, and East Africa.
 It was notable for its medieval trades in pearls, silk, muslin, rice, bullion, horses, and gunpowder.
 The port was also a major shipbuilding hub.

 Ibn Battuta visited the port city in 1345.
 Niccolò de' Conti, from Venice, also visited around the same time as Battuta.
 Chinese admiral Zheng He's treasure fleet anchored in Chittagong during imperial missions to the Sultanate of Bengal.

-Dhaniya Manikya conquered Chittagong in 1513.
-Hossain Shah sent his noble commander Gorai Mallik to attack Tripura.
-Gorai Mallik recaptured the territories lost.
-But the following year Dhaniya Manikya again conquered Chittagong.